 At the police station (it turned out to be just a few km away) Roni came into his own.
 For an hour there was a good-natured discussion between him and the police captain.
 Eventually, the captain turned to me and said, in English, “Time is money!
 You guys continue with your work, but you must come back to see us this afternoon at 4 o’clock”.
 And of course, they kept my passport.

 We bumped our way back to the abandoned coal mine.
-I did my work, and we found a small shop to have lunch.
+I did my work (it was rolling country, quite unlike the mine where I came very close to dying), and we found a small shop to have lunch.
 It was run by a few kids and their mother, selling chicken and rice and tea, as well as all the highly processed and highly packaged food that is now flooding a land rich in healthy natural fruits.

 Getting back to the police station we found five of them sitting cross-legged on the floor.
 They were going through my passport repeatedly, forwards and backwards, right way out and upside down – passing it from one to the other.
 The cheerful conversation between Roni and the captain continued.
 I sat and watched, and did my best to look non-chalant.
 Suddenly, the captain turned to me and said: